 I was thinking about writing an article about manually performing a quick SEO analysis of a website to see if a business would benefit from hiring an SEO expert and the first step was a Google search for “Quick SEO Analysis” which is dominated by quick SEO analysis tools rather than how to quickly analyse a site.

-I had no choice but to test a few by running this sites home page (https://seo-gold.com/) through the tools to see how good they are.
+I had no choice but to test a few of the free SEO audit tools by running this websites homepage (https://seo-gold.com/) through the SEO tools to see how good they are.

 Testing SEO Analysis Tools

-The first SEO tool listed expected registration, I’m not registering to test a tool that’s meant to be a quick test, (the Google search was for “Quick SEO Analysis”) so moved on.
+The first SEO tool listed at http://www.quickseoanalysis.com/ expected registration, I’m not registering to test a tool that’s meant to be a quick test, (the Google search was for “Quick SEO Analysis”) so moved on.

-SEOptimer didn’t expect registration so popped https://seo-gold.com/ into the URL form and waited for the results.
+SEOptimer didn’t expect registration so popped https://seo-gold.com/ into the URL form and waited for the results so I could review them.

 Hmm, C+ with 17 improvements doesn’t sound particularly impressive!